Microsoft/azure-docs.pt-pt/articles/active-directory/conditional-access/require-tou.md

 ---
-title: Início rápido - necessitam de termos de utilização para ser aceite antes de aceder a aplicações na cloud que estão protegidas pelo Azure Active Directory condicional acesso | Documentos da Microsoft
+title: Conditional Access require terms of use - Azure Active Directory
-description: Este guia de introdução, saiba como pode exigir que os seus termos de utilização são aceites antes do acesso a aplicações na cloud selecionada é concedido pelo Azure Active Directory condicional acesso.
+description: In this quickstart, you learn how you can require that your terms of use are accepted before access to selected cloud apps is granted by Azure Active Directory Conditional Access.
 services: active-directory
 ms.service: active-directory
 ms.subservice: conditional-access
 ms.topic: quickstart
-ms.date: 12/14/2018
+ms.date: 11/21/2019
 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: daveba
 ms.reviewer: calebb
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: ba684209b497792cd2f520f6b530168959e62d7f
+ms.openlocfilehash: 3dd1b4cf554e773f49a15ac5cedcbcc5b3e710b9
-ms.sourcegitcommit: 79496a96e8bd064e951004d474f05e26bada6fa0
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 07/02/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "67506908"
+ms.locfileid: "74380093"
 ---
-# <a name="quickstart-require-terms-of-use-to-be-accepted-before-accessing-cloud-apps"></a>Início rápido: Exigir a termos de utilização para ser aceite antes de aceder a aplicações na cloud
+# <a name="quickstart-require-terms-of-use-to-be-accepted-before-accessing-cloud-apps"></a>Quickstart: Require terms of use to be accepted before accessing cloud apps

-Antes de aceder a determinadas aplicações na cloud no seu ambiente, pode querer obter consentimento de utilizadores na forma de aceitar os termos de utilização (ToU).
-Acesso condicional do Azure Active Directory (Azure AD) fornecem-lhe:
+Before accessing certain cloud apps in your environment, you might want to get consent from users in form of accepting your terms of use (ToU).
+Azure Active Directory (Azure AD) Conditional Access provides you with:

-- Um método simples para configurar os termos de utilização
+- A simple method to configure ToU
-- A opção para exigir a aceitar os termos de utilização por meio de uma política de acesso condicional
+- The option to require accepting your terms of use through a Conditional Access policy

-Este início rápido mostra como configurar uma [política de acesso condicional do Azure AD](../active-directory-conditional-access-azure-portal.md) que requer um termos de utilização sejam aceites para uma aplicação em nuvem selecionado no seu ambiente.
+This quickstart shows how to configure an [Azure AD Conditional Access policy](../active-directory-conditional-access-azure-portal.md) that requires a ToU to be accepted for a selected cloud app in your environment.

 ![Criar política](./media/require-tou/5555.png)